 Well, if you do, you’ve come to the right place!

-As many of you know, I am from Quebec, in Canada.
-We can get amazing strawberries here locally – naturally sweet and tart and perfect – usually by the end of June.
+As many of you know, I am from Quebec, Canada.
+We get amazing strawberries here locally – naturally sweet and tart and just perfect – usually by the end of June.